Skip to main content

 Have you been “adopted” by the cat outside?
 Feral and free-roaming cats are the largest contributors to the cat overpopulation crisis.
 Thousands of homeless animals are surrendered to our shelter each year.

-The Erie Humane Society is thrilled to provide low-cost TNVR services for feral and free-roaming “community” cats.
-Services are performed at the Erie Humane Society by appointment only.
+The Erie Humane Society is thrilled to provide TNVR services for feral and free-roaming “community” cats, at our Pet Wellness Clinic, by appointment.

 What is TNVR and Why Does it Work?